 Often a discolouration of some Tang fish species is a sign of a algae deficit in the food provided.

-If you have those algae we would love to hear you and either buy hem from you or swap them against another macro algae you like to have.
+If you have those algae we would love to hear you and either buy them from you or swap them against another macro alga you like to have.

 Just get in touch via telephone or CONTACT US